 I just attached a picture to my toot.
 How can I add a caption to it?

-Text in the description box has its own character limit; it does not count against the character limit for your toot!
+Text in the description box has its own character limit of 1,500 characters; it does not count against the character limit for your toot!

 Why should I add a caption to my picture?

 Some people who use Mastodon are visually impaired and use screen readers.
 Some people who use Mastodon have images turned off to conserve their data usage.
 Sometimes disk errors or server errors happen, or your admin decides to prune old files, and your image just doesn't load anymore.
 Captioning an image allows people in these conditions to participate in your toots with full context.

 You can also use image captions to insert additional jokes (like webcomics often do) or additional commentary on the image.
 Take advantage of the fact that image descriptions have their own separate character limit and put whatever you like in there.
 The sky's the limit.

 How come my friend on another instance can use this emoji, but I can't?

 ‼️ ‼️ Each instance can define custom emoji for their users to use, and many have taken advantage of this.
 Your instance admin can copy emoji that they like from other instances.
 If you see an emoji that you like and it's not available on your instance, ask your admin to copy it over.